richardtape/block-visibility-user-role/readme.txt

 1. Showing the content visibility user role controls in the content editor sidebar

 == Changelog ==

+= 0.1.4 =
+* WP 6.1.1 compatibility.
+* Fixed warning in widgets screen which said we were using the incorrect editor.

 = 0.1.3 =
 * Added the icon to show when a rule is selected for a block to make it easier to see which rules are active for a block.